 PV Site Maintenance

 Solar South West understand that due to the static nature of solar PV sites, the upkeep and maintenance of your grounds and panels can be one of those tasks which gets pushed to the back of the to do list.
-That’s why we offer the O&M (operations & maintenance) services we do.
+That’s why we offer bespoke PV maintenance services.

 Although keeping your site in order doesn’t seem like a pressing task, making sure it’s clear from shading and that the PV panels are functioning properly, is a vital practice which ensures you get the highest yield possible.
 In addition, it can also cause long term damage to your PV and be potentially dangerous to leave a site unmonitored.